On Dynamic Pricing with Covariates: Better Regret with Known Price Coefficient

-To interpret the condition in the assumption, we recall that $p^*(\theta,x)$ denotes the optimal price under the parameter $\theta$.
-So the left-hand-side represents the revenue loss caused by using a wrong parameter $\theta$ for pricing, while the right-hand-side is quadratic in terms of the linear estimation error.
-One sufficient condition for the assumption is that $r(p;\theta^*,x)$ is continuously twice differentiable with respect to $p$ for all possible $\theta^*$ and $x$, and $p^*(\theta,x)$ is Lipschitz in $x^\top \beta$.
-Essentially, this condition does not impose extra restriction upon Assumptions \ref{assp_bound}, \ref{assp_g}, and \ref{assp_error}; in other words, almost all the demand models that satisfy the previous assumptions also meet this condition under the knowledge of $\gamma^*$.
+To interpret the condition in the assumption, the left-hand-side represents the revenue loss caused by using a wrong parameter $\theta$ for pricing, while the right-hand-side is quadratic in terms of the linear estimation error.
+One sufficient condition for the assumption is that $r(p;x^\top \alpha^*,x^\top\beta^*)$ is continuously twice differentiable with respect to $p$ for all possible $\theta^*$ and $x$, and $p^*(\theta,x)$ is Lipschitz in $x^\top \alpha$.
+Essentially, this condition does not impose extra restriction upon Assumptions \ref{assp_bound}, \ref{assp_g}, and \ref{assp_error}; in other words, almost all the demand models that satisfy the previous assumptions also meet this condition under the knowledge of $\beta^*$.
 For example, this condition can be met by the binary demand model \eqref{BDM2} with a log-concave unknown noise \citep{javanmard2019dynamic} and by the linear demand model \eqref{LDM}.
 It is also analogous to the ``well separation'' condition in the covariate-free case \citep{broder2012dynamic}.

-To proceed with the algorithm description, we first slightly revise the MLE estimator in Section \ref{sec_MLE} for known $\gamma^*$.
-Specifically, we redefine the misspecified likelihood function for the case of known $\gamma^*$ as
+To proceed with the algorithm description, we first slightly revise the MLE estimator in Section \ref{sec_Quasi_MLE} for known $\beta^*$.
+Specifically, we redefine the misspecified likelihood function for the case of known $\beta^*$ as

-where the function $h(u)$ is the same as in Section \ref{sec_MLE}.
+where the function $h(u)$ is the same as in Section \ref{sec_Quasi_MLE}.
 Then the estimator becomes

-where $\Theta_{\beta}$ denotes the subspace $\{\beta: (\beta,\gamma^*)\in \Theta\}$.
-Compared to the previous case of unknown $\gamma^*$, the only change made here is to plug in the known value of $\gamma^*$ and to restrict the attention to estimating the unknown $\beta^*.$ Accordingly, we revise the definition of the (cumulative) design matrix as with $I_d$ as an identity matrix of dimension $d$.
+where $\Theta_{\alpha}$ denotes the subspace $\{\alpha: (\alpha,\beta^*)\in \Theta\}$.
+Compared to the previous case of unknown $\beta^*$, the only change made here is to plug in the known value of $\beta^*$ and to restrict the attention to estimating the unknown $\alpha^*.$ Accordingly, we revise the definition of the (cumulative) design matrix as with $I_d$ as an identity matrix of dimension $d$.

 The following result is parallel to Corollary \ref{MLEbound}.
 We omit the proof as it is the same as the previous case of unknown $\gamma^*$ except for some minor notation changes.